btcid/bugbounty/README.md

 - Indodax will also issue certificate of recognition to distinguished individuals.

 ## Submission
-Tough we welcome reporting of non-security issues, please note that only genuine security issues are eligible for rewards.
+Though we welcome reporting of non-security issues, please note that only genuine security issues are eligible for rewards.
 If you have found a vulnerability, we would love to work with you to resolve it:
 - Please email us at itsec[at]indodax.com with the subject “[Bug Bounty Indodax] - Vulnerability Name”.
 Please do not contact employees directly or through other channels about a report.
 - Within the body of the email, please describe the nature of the bug along with any steps required to replicate it, vulnerable component (API, FQDN, Deep URL), as well as pertinent applications, programs or tools used to discover the bug and the date and time testing took place.
 - Include your legal name, phone number, and IP address at time of testing with your submission.